fastify/fastify/docs/Plugins-Guide.md

 })
 ```

-We've seen how extend server functionalities and how handle the encapsulation system, but what if you need to add a functions that must be executed every time that the server "[emits](https://github.com/fastify/fastify/blob/master/docs/Lifecycle.md)" an event?
+We've seen how extend server functionalities and how handle the encapsulation system, but what if you need to add a function that must be executed every time that the server "[emits](https://github.com/fastify/fastify/blob/master/docs/Lifecycle.md)" an event?

 <a name="hooks"></a>
 ## Hooks
-You just built and amazing utility, but now you need to execute that for every request, this is what you will likely do:
+You just built an amazing utility, but now you need to execute that for every request, this is what you will likely do:
 ```js
 fastify.decorate('util', (req, key, value) => { req.key = value })